Relativistic correction of the Coulomb interaction in the local density approximation for energies and radii in doubly-magic nuclei: Introduction

-The relativistic correction to the Coulomb interaction was already discussed in Refs.~\cite{ Gomez1973Phys.Lett.B44_231, Shlomo1976Phys.Lett.B60_244}.
-As discussed later, the correction used in these works is the same as the non-relativistic reduced form of the Breit correction for electronic systems~\cite{ Itoh1965Rev.Mod.Phys.37_159, Kenny1995Phys.Rev.A51_1898}.
+The relativistic correction of the Coulomb interaction was already discussed in Refs.~\cite{ Gomez1973Phys.Lett.B44_231, Shlomo1976Phys.Lett.B60_244}.
+As discussed later, the correction used in these works is the same as the non-relativistic reduced form of the Breit correction for electronic systems~\cite{ Itoh1965Rev.Mod.Phys.37_159, Kenny1995Phys.Rev.A51_1898}, while anomalous magnetic moments of nucleons are, of course, considered.
 The aim of this paper is modern calculation of Refs.~\cite{ Gomez1973Phys.Lett.B44_231, Shlomo1976Phys.Lett.B60_244}: Deriving the EDF for such corrections and performing the self-consistent calculation.
 I shall discuss contributions to proton and neutron radii, total energies, and single-particle energies.
-Note that it seems that ``the Breit correction'' refers the whole terms of the non-relativistic reduced form of the correction [Eq.~\eqref{eq:Breit_NR}] in the context of atomic physics, while it refers only a term of the correction in the context of nuclear physics.
+The LDA is used to consider the relativistic correction; some terms of the correction vanish in the approximation, as will be discussed.
+Note that it seems that ``the Breit correction'' refers to the whole terms of the non-relativistic reduced form of the correction [Eq.~\eqref{eq:Breit_NR}] in the context of atomic physics, while it refers to only a term of the correction in the context of nuclear physics.
 In order to avoid any confusion, hereinafter, I will use a term ``the relativistic correction'', instead of ``the Breit correction''.

 This paper is organized as follows: In Sec.~\ref{sec:framework}, the theoretical framework for the relativistic correction will be shown.
 In Sec.~\ref{sec:analytical}, the relativistic correction to the total energy will be estimated analytically, and in Sec.~\ref{sec:SHF}, numerical results will be shown.
 Finally, in Sec.~\ref{sec:conclusion}, conclusion and perspectives will be given.